Fort Worth, Texas

 The city of Fort Worth was established in 1849 as an army outpost on a bluff overlooking the Trinity River.
 Fort Worth has historically been a center of the Texas Longhorn cattle trade.
 It still embraces its Western heritage and traditional architecture and design.
 USS Fort Worth (LCS-3) is the first ship of the United States Navy named after the city.
-Nearby Dallas has held a population majority as long as records have been kept, yet Fort Worth has become one of the fastest-growing cities in the United States at the beginning of the 21st century, nearly doubling its population since 2000.
+Nearby Dallas has held a population majority in the metropolitan area for as long as records have been kept, yet Fort Worth has become one of the fastest-growing cities in the United States.

-Fort Worth is the location of the Van Cliburn International Piano Competition and several museums designed by contemporary architects.
+The city is the location of the Van Cliburn International Piano Competition and several museums designed by contemporary architects.
 The Kimbell Art Museum was designed by Louis Kahn, with an addition designed by Renzo Piano.
 The Modern Art Museum of Fort Worth was designed by Tadao Ando.
 The Amon Carter Museum of American Art, designed by Philip Johnson, houses American art.
-The Sid Richardson Museum, redesigned by David M. Schwarz, has a collection of Western art in the U.S., emphasizing Frederic Remington and Charles Russell.
+The Sid Richardson Museum, redesigned by David M. Schwarz, has a collection of Western art in the United States emphasizing Frederic Remington and Charles Russell.
 The Fort Worth Museum of Science and History was designed by Ricardo Legorreta of Mexico.

-Fort Worth is the location of several university communities: Texas Christian University, Texas Wesleyan, University of North Texas Health Science Center, and Texas A&M University School of Law.
-Several multinational corporations, including Bell Textron, American Airlines, BNSF Railway, and Chip 1 Exchange are headquartered in Fort Worth.
+In addition, Fort Worth is the location of several universities, including the University of Texas at Arlington, Texas Christian University, Texas Wesleyan, University of North Texas Health Science Center, and Texas A&M University School of Law.
+Several multinational corporations, including Bell Textron, American Airlines, and BNSF Railway, are headquartered in Fort Worth.